-“My father was a landscaper,” Mr. Orozco said.
+“My father was a landscaper,” Mr. Orozco says.
 “His way of life was working, so that’s what we all did.
 I became known in school as the short, chubby kid who mowed lawns.”

-By the end of grade school, Mr. Orozco was fed up with being bullied, and if others made fun of him, they might have been punched in the face.
+By the end of grade school, Mr. Orozco was fed up with being bullied, and if someone made fun of him, they might get punched in the face.
 Whether it was a brother or a bully, somebody was always challenging young Armando.
 That was just the nature of the neighborhood.
 People would push a youngster until he pushed back.

 The high school dropout bounced around in the construction industry, and eventually worked for Lowes and Home Depot in managerial positions.
-“I was always successful whatever I did, but I felt that I wasn’t really doing what I was fully capable of,” he noted.
+“I was always successful whatever I did, but I felt that I wasn’t really doing what I was fully capable of.”